 I also lost a few miles to a sign pointing me to a parking lot.
 I whizzed by too fast to notice that it was the Comp Track parking lot rather than the main parking lot.

-Next time, I’ll probably go further into the maze of red tile roofs to try accessing the trails on the west side to go mountain biking in the Estrella Mountains.
+Next time, I’ll probably go further into the maze of red tile roofs to try accessing the trails on the west side to go mountain biking in Estrella Mountain Park.

 One Other Complaint – But About Trailforks.com

 A pox upon Trailforks.com.
 Until recently, Trailforks would let you scout and plan rides just about anywhere.